Success or Snub? Around the World in 80 Days (29th Academy Awards Review Pt. 2)

 In a year full of big films, The Ten Commandments was probably the biggest of them all.
 DeMille was 74 when it came out and was suffering almost monthly heart attacks so it was kind of a given that this was going to be his very last film.
 It was a remake of a 1923 silent epic of the same name, which was DeMille’s first big film and the one closest to his heart.
 The story is an adaptation of the most famous story of the Old Testament.
 And it would go on to become the highest-grossing film of the year and would make so much money that it eclipsed Gone With the Wind’s record to become the highest-grossing film of all time.
 Gone With the Wind was then re-released less than 6 months later and swiftly retook its crown but, hey, acknowledgment where it's due.
 Adjusted for inflation at the time of this being written, The Ten Commandments also holds the title of being the eighth-highest grossing movie of all time.

-The Ten Commandments is an adaptation of the Book of Exodus, telling the story of Moses, who was raised in the house of the Egyptian Pharaoh Seti I (Sir Cedric Hardwicke) as his presumptive heir.
+The Ten Commandments is an adaptation of the Book of Exodus, telling the story of Moses (Charlton Heston), who was raised in the house of the Egyptian Pharaoh Seti I (Sir Cedric Hardwicke) as his presumptive heir.
 Over the years of growing up, Moses, who never met his birth parents, grows obsessed with getting in touch with his roots and eventually discovers that he is actually a Hebrew, a race of people who are enslaved by the Egyptians to build their pyramids.
 Over the course of his life, and with the aid of the Almighty Father (also voiced by Heston which is a clever choice), Moses eventually rebels against his family and leads his people to freedom.

 DeMille is that extraordinarily rare case of a movie director where his last film is also his best one.
 Most directors will usually tap out at the masterpiece at some point partway through the career and then meander onwards to inevitable ignominy.
 (Granted, DeMille was always known for his stylistic leanings and having the substance being more theatrical than filmic but, hey, he worked for that style.)
 An entire lifetime of life in show business had all been building up to this film and it’s all there on the screen for you to see.